rmnldwg/lydata/2023-isb-multisite/README.md

 num_super_from_pathology(*lnl_entries, lnl='I', side='left') → int | None
 ```

-Infer number of involved lymph nodes in super LNL (e.g. I, II and V) from pathology.
+Infer number of involved nodes in super LNL (e.g. I, II and V) from pathology.

 This involves checking if other LNLs have been resected with the LNL in question.
 In that case, we do not know if the LNL in question was involved or if it was only one of the co-resected LNLs.